Another day in lockdown…another Now That’s What I Call Financial Independence!

 As I explained in The Principles of Ethical Monetisation, creating original content is hard work and if the blogger does not get paid in some form they will soon give up (see FI blogger graveyards here and here).

-You have to enjoy the journey along the way or you won’t stick to The Path.
+You have to enjoy the journey or else you won’t stick to The Path.